Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

     - Label string for a marker (string)
     - Value number for a value (float) or "-" label for a break (string)
     - Size (int) and list of numbers (float) for a vector
 8. List of numbers (float) for the extra values

+When playback is paused, the information are sent when hovering over groups and tracks with the mouse and the keyboard modifier `⎇ Option` (Mac) or `Alt` (Linux/Windows).
+The OSC messages `mouseover 1` and `mouseover 0` are sent when messages start or stop being sent.
+Each time the mouse is moved, and for each track under the cursor, a message containing the results is sent with the address corresponding to the track identifier followed by:

+1. Track address (string)
+2. Channel index (int)
+3. Result index (int)
+4. Playback time (float)
+5. Result time (float)
+6. Result duration (float)
+7. Result values:
+    - Label string for a marker (string)
+    - Value number for a value (float) or "-" label for a break (string)
+    - Bin index (int) and value of the bin (float) for a vector
+8. List of numbers (float) for the extra values

 <div style="page-break-after: always;"></div>